How Y2Y partners are restoring a rare forested-wetland marsh for connectivity in the Upper Columbia

 This restoration benefits wildlife and people, who are welcome to respectfully enjoy the Sanctuary’s wild spaces.
 Careful design of the restoration means human disturbance will be directed away from sensitive riparian wildlife areas while still allowing people to observe wildlife or take a peaceful walk along a forest pathway.
 Snk’mip is also a place to learn in and learn from, as local organizations and schools often visit for educational outings.

 Y2Y B.C. team members Candace and Nadine visited the restoration site in spring 2020, allowing them to see some of the early results of this project.

-“It was great to learn about everything that goes into a wetland restoration project and be out in the field for the day right in my backyard,” says Y2Y’s Columbia Headwaters program manager Nadine Raynolds, who lives near Slocan Lake.
-“This part of the Columbia Headwaters region is a critical corridor and we are thankful for the local commitment to help wildlife that live and move through this area.”
+“It was great to learn about everything that goes into a wetland restoration project and be out in the field for the day right in my backyard,” says Y2Y’s Upper Columbia program manager Nadine Raynolds, who lives near Slocan Lake.
+“This part of the Upper Columbia region is a critical corridor and we are thankful for the local commitment to help wildlife that live and move through this area.”

 Y2Y’s partner grant program is one of the ways we support organizations whose work underpins our mission.
 These on-the-ground projects complement our efforts and mobilize work that we wouldn’t be able to do on our own.
 We are pleased to provide this financial support for the conservation community, because we know that it is only by working together that we will succeed.

 In 2020, we funded 12 projects including this one, totaling $54,500.
 These projects will help protect and connect the habitat from Yellowstone to Yukon so people and nature can thrive.